 4. Connections to stakeholders: Internal and external stakeholders are critical to keeping the project focused and moving in the right direction.
-These states have a "close connection to 'on the ground' stakeholders, including consumers, navigators/consumer assisters, agents/brokers, call centers, and health plans."
+These states have a "close connection to 'on the ground' stakeholders, including consumers, navigators/consumer assisters, associates/brokers, call centers, and health plans."

 Again, these are best practices in any successful customer initiative.
 The federal program and future state exchanges would be wise to leverage these success factors.